Zalsupindole: Pharmacokinetics

 The pharmacokinetics of zalsupindole have been studied.

 Chemistry

 Zalsupindole, also known as (R)-5-methoxy-N,N-dimethyl-α-methylisotryptamine, is a substituted isotryptamine derivative.
 It is a combined derivative of 5-methoxy-N,N-dimethylisotryptamine (5-MeO-isoDMT) and α-methylisotryptamine (isoAMT).
 Another related compound is 6-methoxy-N,N-dimethylisotryptamine (6-MeO-isoDMT).
 Zalsupindole is a close isotryptamine analogue of α,N,N,O-tetramethylserotonin (α,N,N,O-TMS or 5-MeO-α,N,N-TMT).

+Synthesis

+The chemical synthesis of zalsupindole has been described.

 History

 Zalsupindole was first described in the scientific literature by David E. Olson and colleagues in 2021.
 It was developed by Olson's lab at the University of California, Davis and at his company Delix Therapeutics.
-The drug was initially described under the name AAZ-A-154 and then by the name DLX-001 before receiving the name zalsupindole.
+The drug was first synthesized in 2019.
+It was initially described under the name AAZ-A-154 and then by the name DLX-001 before receiving the name zalsupindole.

 Society and culture

 Names

 Zalsupindole is the generic name of the drug and its INN.
 It is also known by its developmental code names DLX-001 and AAZ-A-154.